 4th Axis, Trunion Fixtures, Tombstones, and Tool Columns

 Sometimes it is helpful to be able to apply another dimension to our thinking–in this case a 4th Axis.
 In CNC, a 4th Axis is commonly a rotary axis that is aligned to spin along an axis parallel to one of the machine’s other 3 axes.
 On Vertical Mills, the 4th Axis is frequently parallel to X or Y, and is laid down.
 On a Horizontal Mill, the 4th Axis is also parallel to X or Y, but it is standing up.
 Both methods work great, but the horizontal mill’s standing 4th axis frequently has more clearance available since the work is never trapped between the table and the axis.

 From a Workholding standpoint, a 4th Axis can be used to bring new orientations into play for two purposes:

-1. It allows access to more sides of the part so machining can continue without having to flip parts around by hand.
+1. It allows access to more sides of the part so the mass production processes and process machining can continue without having to flip parts around by hand.

 2. It allows access to more parts which may be arrayed around the 4th Axis.